 - Inflation: Since 2019, many indicators of price levels show historically-high increases.
-For example, the BLS Consumer Price Index for All Urban Consumers increased 16% from December 2019 to December 2022.3 The higher-than-normal levels of inflation are an indicator that the current default values need to be updated. - Frequency of VOM negotiations: The CAISO continues to conduct a steady but not an abnormally high amount of negotiations for VOM adder values.
+For example, the BLS Consumer Price Index for All Urban Consumers increased 16% from December 2019 to December 2022.3 The higher-than-normal levels of inflation are an indicator that the current default values need to be updated.
+Price levels have further risen from December 2022 to June 2023 by an additional 3% relative to December 2019, for a total increase of 18.73% relative to December 2019. - Frequency of VOM negotiations: The CAISO continues to conduct a steady but not an abnormally high amount of negotiations for VOM adder values.
 If the default values were too high for many resources, this would indicate that negotiations aren't needed and thus the CAISO would conduct VOM negotiations infrequently; conversely, if the default values were too low, the CAISO would be constantly negotiating VOM adder values in high volumes.
 Given that the frequency and volume of VOM negotiations falls between these two extremes, this factor does not indicate whether or not an update is warranted. - Review of external sources: As explained above, NYISO's CONE report was a key input into the previous update of the default VOM adder values.
 The most recent CONE study was performed back in 2020 which is not reflective of the current costs.